 We have developed separate learning zones for small groups/individuals to use, if necessary

-Allocation of additional support from a Learning Support Assistant and other specialists will be done on a needs basis following consultation between Headteacher, SENCo, SMT and Class Teacher.
+Allocation of additional support from a Learning Support Assistant and other specialists will be done on a needs basis following consultation between Headteacher, SENCo, SLT and Class Teacher.

 If withdrawal is necessary to support the child in a certain way then this should be handled carefully and sensitively so that the child or children do not feel ‘different’.
 A suitable working area for that child or group of children should be sought.
 Care should be given to avoid the same subject being missed by the child every week; a rolling timetable should be used.
 This decision is vitally important as it should make the child feel valued.
 Any decision to withdraw a child should be done in consultation with the Headteacher and SENCo.